mabuyahya/system-programming/process.md

 * handles system calls from user processes.
 * handles faults (like segmentation fault) from user processes.
 * handles interrupts from hardware devices.

+### the kernel code and system calls

+the kernel code is written in c programming language. and compiled into machine code that can be executed by the cpu using a compiler like gcc.

+but wait if the kernel code in written in c language and compiled into machine code using normal compiler like gcc, how does the kernel code get that extra instructions that are not available in user mode?

+what i mean that i can write a c program and compile it using gcc, but this program will not have access to special cpu instructions that are only available in kernel mode. so how does the kernel code get these instructions?

+what is really happening is that in the kernel code there are some parts that are written in assembly language (not c language) and these parts contain the special cpu instructions that are only available in kernel mode. and these assembly parts are linked together with the c code to create the final kernel binary. i can make a program that contains both c code and assembly code(the special cpu instructions) and compile it using gcc but still this program will not have access to kernel mode because the cpu mode bit is set to user mode (0) when this program is executed. so the cpu will not allow this program to executed. but the kernel code is executed the cpu mode bit is set to kernel mode (1) so the cpu will allow the kernel code to execute and access all the resources of the computer.

+but what if my program needs to access hardware or memory that is not allowed in user mode what if my code want to access a hardware device? the answer is system calls. what is really happening is that when my program want to access a hardware device it makes a system call to the kernel. this system call is like a request to the kernel to do something on behalf of my program. when my program makes a system call (system call is a fuction), this function is containing special assembly instructions that will switch the cpu mode bit from user mode (0) to kernel mode (1) and then jump to a specific location in the kernel code that handles this system call.

+so the system call function implementation will not contain a lot of code, it will just contain the assembly instructions to switch the cpu mode and jump to the kernel code. in the kernel code there is a special table called system call table. this table contains the addresses of all the system call handlers in the kernel code. when the cpu switches to kernel mode and jumps to the kernel code, the kernel code will look at the system call number that was passed by my program and use this number to index into the system call table to find the address of the system call handler. then the kernel code will jump to this address and execute the system call handler to do the requested operation on behalf of my program, which will contain alot of code and instructions that will run in the kernel mode to get to the requested hardware or memory that the program needs to access and gives it the result.